 GST on Hotel Rooms and Restaurants – Overview

 When it comes to GST on hotel rooms, understanding the entities involved is crucial.
 The hotel industry, a significant player in the service sector, is subject to GST on its various offerings.
 Hotel room tariffs, the amount charged for accommodation, play a central role in determining the applicable GST rates.
-Online Travel Agencies (OTAs) that facilitate hotel bookings are also part of this ecosystem.
+Online Travel Agencies (OTAs) facilitating hotel bookings are also part of this ecosystem.
 In this article let’s dive into GST on Hotel Rooms & Restaurants in detail.

 GST Rate for Hotels